 In my part of the Smithsonian Libraries, we work with data.
 You’ll hear talk of “big data“, which often refers data sets far larger than what we work on in here, but for the sake of this blog post, I’m going to use the term Big Data because I’m working with files that are far larger than anything we’ve worked with before… and it’s a sign of things to come.
 As the more »

 The past couple of months in the web-development world have been spent building a foundation for a method of presenting digitized book-like things on the Smithsonian Libraries website.
 This has been an interesting time creating a home for the history, art, and culture part of our scanned collections.

+–This post was contributed by Kimberly Lesley, American Art and Portrait Gallery Library intern, summer 2012.
 This summer I had the opportunity to work on two projects at the Smithsonian American Art Museum/National Portrait Gallery Library: evaluating titles from the print reference section and selecting public domain titles for digitization.
 The majority of time was spent on the former, evaluating once heavily relied upon indexes and reference titles against databases and open access online resources.
 As I paged through volumes of reference titles I was grateful for the vast amounts of information available online with a few keywords and a couple clicks.

 As you may already know, the Libraries has been busy digitizing scientific legacy literature as part of the global partnership that makes up the Biodiversity Heritage Library for some time now — the BHL recently published its 90,500th volume!
 But as you may not have yet noticed, the Libraries has also begun scanning select titles from our History, Art, and Culture collections as well.